ethereum/ethereum-org-website/src/content/staking/solo/index.md

     Earn ETH-denominated rewards directly from the protocol when your validator is online, without any middlemen taking a cut.
   </Card>
   <Card title="Full control" emoji="🎛️">
-    Keep your own keys, and choose the combination of clients and hardware that allows you to minimize your risk, and best contribute to the health and security of the network.
+    Keep your own keys.
+Choose the combination of clients and hardware that allows you to minimize your risk and best contribute to the health and security of the network.
 Third-party staking services make these decisions for you, and they don't always make the safest choices.
   </Card>
   <Card title="Network security" emoji="🔐">
     Solo staking is the most impactful way to stake.
 By running a validator on your own hardware at home, you strengthen the robustness, decentralization, and security of the Ethereum protocol.